-Many can benefit from our U.S. export tax services.
+Many companies can benefit from our U.S. export tax services.
 Specifically, exporters with receipts from the sale of property and certain services (manufactured, produced, grown or extracted in the U.S.; held property primarily for sale, lease, rental use, consumption or disposition outside the U.S.; and not more than 50% of the value attributed to non-U.S. content) can generally benefit with a permanent tax savings by utilizing an Interest Charge – Domestic International Sales Corporation (“IC-DISC“).
-The savings is attributed to the conversion of ordinary taxable income relating to qualified foreign sales into qualified dividend income subject to the capital gain rate.
+Savings are garnered by the conversion of ordinary taxable income relating to qualified foreign sales into qualified dividend income, which is subject to the capital gain rate.

 About the IC-DISC Structure

-The IC-DISC is a separate corporate entity that elects to be an IC-DISC under the Internal Revenue Code.
-It is generally a “paper” entity with limited corporate substance.
-However, the IC-DISC must at all times strictly meet specific statutory requirements in order to qualify.
-The corporate setup, the IC-DISC election, the agreements with the exporting company and the ongoing management are extremely important steps in the structure.
+The IC-DISC is a distinct corporate entity that elects to be an IC-DISC under the Internal Revenue Code.
+It is generally a “paper” entity with limited corporate substance; however, the IC-DISC must at all times strictly meet specific statutory requirements in order to qualify.
+Structural setup is extremely important—the steps include corporate setup, IC-DISC election, agreements with the exporting company and ongoing management.
 Any mistakes or deficiencies in the structural setup or ongoing management can be fatal with respect to tax benefits.
-The professionals at Melton & Melton can assist you in the set up and continued maintenance of your IC-DISC.
+The experienced professionals at Melton & Melton can assist you in the set up and continuous maintenance of your IC-DISC.

 How it Works

-The IC-DISC files Form 1120-IC-DISC annually.
-The original due date is 8.5 months after the tax year end with no extensions (September 15th for a calendar year entity).
-Along with the Form 1120-IC-DISC, the shareholders must be provided a Schedule K, which shows their share of taxable distributions (dividends) and Deferred DISC income subject to the interest charge.
+The IC-DISC must file Form 1120-IC-DISC annually.
+The original due date is 8.5 months after the tax year-end with no extensions (September 15th for a calendar year entity).
+Along with Form 1120-IC-DISC, the shareholders must be provided a Schedule K, which shows their share of taxable distributions (dividends) and Deferred DISC income subject to the interest charge.